vanja032/flatpack-archive/README.md

 The format is versioned and structured for forward compatibility.
 Future changes may include:

-- Compression flags or algorithms
+- Additional compression algorithms
-- Optional encryption using password-based keys
+- Additional encryption algorithms
 - Checksums or hash digests for integrity
 - Symbolic link or metadata support